2020 AMAs: The Weeknd to Give 1st TV Performance of 'Save Your Tears'

 The Weeknd is teaming up with Kenny G for their song, "In Your Eyes," and will also be performing his track, "Save Your Tears," for the first time on television.

-In addition, he'll also be joining Nelly and R&B trio Bell Big Devoe in a medley of "memorable club-banging hits."
+In addition, he'll also be joining Nelly and R&B trio Bell Biv DeVoe in a medley of "memorable club-banging hits."

 The 2020 American Music Awards will be hosted by actress Taraji P. Henson, and air live Sunday, Nov.
 22 at 8 p.m.
 ET on ABC.